-Should I practice for an hour or more?
+Should I practice piano for an hour or more a day?
 I simply do not have time

 Much shorter practice times are best!
 After about 15 minutes of an activity, the typical individual ends up being psychologically tired, so brief bursts duplicated regularly are more effective than one long session.